Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Introduction

 \subsection{Contributions}

-We make several key contributions to address this gap. \begin{enumerate} [leftmargin=*] \item We conduct a literature survey to define key dimensions to be analyzed to understand the performance of FaaS workflows (\S~\ref{sec:relwork}). \item These dimensions guide our principled benchmarking study to characterize the performance and costs of three popular FaaS workflow platforms from AWS and Azure CSPs: \textit{AWS Step Functions} and two flavors of \textit{Azure Durable Functions} -- Default Storage (AzS) and Netherite (AzN). \item We analyze the outcomes of these benchmarks to examine features unique to FaaS workflows and use those to make a series of key \textit{observations}.
-These complement, and sometimes contradict, the existing wisdom on FaaS functions and expose ``the good, the bad, and the ugly'' aspects of FaaS workflow platforms. \end{enumerate}
+We make several key contributions to address this gap. \begin{enumerate} [leftmargin=*] \item We define key dimensions to be analyzed to understand the performance of FaaS workflows, \modc{and position existing literature against these}. \item \modc{These guide our principled benchmarking of the performance and cost of three popular FaaS workflow platforms:} \textit{AWS Step Functions} and two flavors of \textit{Azure Durable Functions} -- Default Storage (AzS) and Netherite (AzN). \item \modc{We analyze these benchmark outcomes to synthesize} key \textit{observations}.
+These complement, and sometimes contradict, the existing wisdom on FaaS functions and expose ``the good, the bad, and the ugly'' of FaaS workflow platforms. \addc{These are finally summarized as design insights.} \end{enumerate}

+\addc{In the course of this study,} we have deployed \modc{$6$~FaaS workflows with $38$~functions and $160$ workload configurations on AWS and Azure for this study; cumulatively, the workflows are invoked $\approx 139k$ times and functions $\approx 5.8M$ times.} We use our \textit{XFaaS} multi-cloud FaaS workflow deployment tool~\cite{xfaas} to run realistic workflows and workloads from our \textit{XFBench} workflow benchmark~\cite{xfbench}.
+Provenance logs from XFaaS and cloud traces provide metrics for our analysis, and micro-benchmarks help analyze specific patterns.
+We target the public FaaS platforms on Amazon AWS and Microsoft Azure, which account for $56\%$ of the cloud market.\footnote{\href{https://www.srgresearch.com/articles/cloud-market-gets-its-mojo-back-q4-increase-in-cloud-spending-reaches-new-highs}{Cloud Market Gets its Mojo Back; AI Helps Push Q4 Increase in Cloud Spending to New Highs}, Synergy Research Group, 2024}